Crimes for Mortgage Fraud in Florida

 Florida’s Standard Jury Instruction for Mortgage Fraud

-One way to understand Florida law in mortgage fraud cases is to look carefully at the standard jury instructions.
-For mortgage fraud cases, the standard jury instructions were just adopted in 2013.
+One way to understand Florida law in mortgage fraud cases is to read the standard jury instructions adopted in 2013.

-The jury instructions for Mortgage Fraud in Florida provide that in order to prove the crime of Mortgage Fraud, the prosecutor for the State of Florida must prove that the defendant knowingly with the intent to defraud and did one of the following:
+The jury instructions for Mortgage Fraud in Florida require the prosecutor for the State of Florida to prove that the defendant knowingly had the intent to defraud and did one of the following:

 a. made any material misstatement, misrepresentation, or omission during the mortgage lending process with the intent that the misstatement, misrepresentation or omission would be relied on by a mortgage lender, a borrower, or any other person or entity involved in the mortgage lending process;